jule64/TripleDraw/README.md

 ### Charting

-The `--plot True` option takes snapshots of the simulation at various stages of the compuation and renders the intermediate results in a time series chart.
-This is interesting to see how the simulation converges to its final reported value.
+The `--plot` option takes snapshots of the simulation at various stages of the computation and renders these values in a time series chart.
+This is interesting to see how the simulation converges to its final result.

 The black lines show the simulation values for each worker process and the red line shows the consolidated values.
 The last data point on the red line is the simulation result and its value is highlighted in red in the chart.